kjpou1/alexa_LED_controller/README.md

 ### CustomIntentHandler

-**Purpose**: Handles a custom intent specified in the configuration.
+**Purpose**: Handles a custom intent to control an LED based on user commands.

-**Response**: Responds with a personalized message if the `firstname` slot is provided, otherwise prompts the user to provide their name.
+**Response**: Turns the LED on or off based on the user's command.

 ```python
 class CustomIntentHandler(AbstractRequestHandler):